Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 * set 'reseed_harv_delay' to 1 (to avoid python assertion error)
 * all other reseed parameters (reseed_{var}) must be set, but they can all be safely set to -1

+### passing external soil moisture to model (V5.0.0+)
+As of V5.0.0 it is possible to pass time series external soil moisture data into BASGRA to use rather than the internal soil moisture model.
+Soil moisture can be passed as a fraction (0-1) of either profile available water (PAW) or field capacity

+Note V5.0.0 + has a slight change to fix an off by one error that occurs with PAW.
+Now PAW will match WAL

+To do this:
+* set 'pass_soil_moist' to 1
+* set matrix_weather.max_irr to the soil moisture fraction
+* set 'irr_frm_paw' to 1 if soil moisture is fraction of PAW or 0 is soil moisture is a fraction of field capacity

+#### How to run so that the results are backwards compatible with versions V4.0.0 -
+Note PAW will not be identical with previous versions as Note V5.0.0 + has a slight change to fix an off by one error that occurs with PAW.
+Now PAW will match WAL
+Otherwise:
+* set 'pass_soil_moist' to 0
+* set max_irr as normal

 ## python developments